farmOS/farmOS.org/src/content/index.md

 other ways, or talk with developers and other users on the [farmOS Community Forum].

+## Get farmOS

+See the [farmOS Hosting Guide] for an overview of hosting options.

+If you would like to host farmOS yourself, read the [farmOS Installation Guide] and the [farmOS Update Guide] to learn how.

+## Follow farmOS

 Subscribe to the [farmOS newsletter]
 <iframe scrolling="no" style="width: 100% !important; height: 220px; border:1px #ccc solid !important" src="https://buttondown.email/farmOS?as_embed=true"></iframe>